-On this page you will find information about how we process personal data, how you can exercise your data protection rights, what personal data we collect and what the processing of personal data is based on.
+On this page you will find information on how we process personal data, how you can exercise your rights under the EU General Data Protection Regulation (2016/679, GDPR), what personal data we collect, and the legal basis for processing personal data.

-Findata becomes a controller of personal data when we receive data from the original data controllers.
+Findata becomes the controller of personal data when we receive data from the original data controllers.
 We process personal data as a data controller when we process applications, provide services that are part of our duties, and carry out our communications.
-We process contact information of applicants or applicant entities and Kapseli users to send customer notices related to the services and their use.
+We process the contact information of applicants or applicant entities and service users to send customer notices related to the services and their use.

 We do not disclose personal data on the rights, interests or obligations of an individual for decision-making purposes.
-We do not disclose information, for example, insurance companies for the purpose of preparing individual insurance decisions or to the Social Insurance Institution of Finland (Kela) for benefit decisions.
-In addition, we do not disclose data for marketing or to provide commercial services.
+We do not disclose information, for example, with insurance companies for the purpose of preparing individual insurance decisions or to the Social Insurance Institution of Finland (Kela) for benefit decisions.
+In addition, we do not disclose data for marketing or for providing commercial services.

-Compliance with data protection legislation in Finland is monitored by the Office of the Data Protection Ombudsman (tietosuoja.fi).
+Compliance with data protection legislation in Finland is monitored by the Office of the Data Protection Ombudsman.

 What are the laws on which Findata bases the processing of personal data?